 Shields, a native of Richland, Wash., began playing soccer in a youth recreational league when he was five, and he competed on select teams from age 12 through 16.
 His high school instituted soccer as a varsity sport when he was a senior, and Shields served as captain on a team that captured conference and district titles in its first year of existence.

-Shields, who has a master's degree in education, holds coaching certifications from both the National Soccer Coaches Association of America and the U.S. Soccer Federation.
-He has several years experience in coaching boys and girls soccer programs at Class AAA high schools in Richland and Pasco, Wash.
+Shields, who is working on a master's degree in education, holds coaching certifications from both the National Soccer Coaches Association of America and the U.S. Soccer Federation.
+He has a total of five years coaching experience with boys and girls soccer programs at Class AAA high schools in Richland and Pasco, Wash.

 In addition to his coaching duties with women's soccer, Shields serves as Director of Soccer at Whitman, a role that includes overall administrative responsibility for the men's soccer program.
 He also is an assistant professor in the Department of Sport Studies, Recreation and Athletics.